 LSAs: Miss Vick, Miss Jones and Mrs Green

 From humble beginnings the river flows down the mountain and in to the sea.

 Pull on your wellies and wade right in…How deep does it go and how fast does it travel?
 What soil types can you find by the riverside?
 Which animals make their homes there?
 Let’s get down to the river bank and find out!

 Now hop on an imaginary boat and travel some of the world’s most majestic rivers – the Ganges, the Thames, The Amazon and the Nile.

-Our focus for the half term is going to be on Angles as well as still practising using addition, subtraction, multiplication and division.
+Our focus for the half term is going to be on Angles, lines and shapes, as well as still practising using addition, subtraction, multiplication and division.
 By the end of Year 3, all children are expected to know their 2, 3, 4, 5, 8 & 10 times tables and division facts.
 We will continue to have a times tables test every week to help the children learn these.

 During this term we will be using the laptops to develop our research skills by using child-friendly websites about different rivers in the world.
 We will be collecting information to use in our documents which will be saved and edited using our own Year 3 Google Docs folder.